 What are the tuition fees?

 Tuition fees range from approximately NZD $8,400 to $28,500.

 All ITC courses are taught in English, so students are required to have a certain level of competency in the language.
 We use the IELTS requirements to test proficiency:

 If you do not have an IELTS Certificate, you will need to provide other evidence of your English language proficiency.
-For assistance in this area, please email email@example.com.
+You can see other acceptable tests NZQA acceptable English proficiency tests.
+Other exceptions may also apply for native English speakers, please email email@example.com for more details.

 You may also choose to study English in New Zealand and then pathway to a course at ITC.
 We partner with a number of English Language Schools in Auckland that offer excellent courses to help you bring your language skills up to the required level.

 Yes, in the first week of your course we will take your photo.
 If you would like a Student ID card, it will cost $20 which is payable in cash to Reception and you will be issued a receipt.
 It will take 4-5 days for your card to arrive.
 StudentCard is NZ’s largest student discount card and offers thousands of discounts including bus/train fares in Auckland.